QuantEcon/lecture-python-advanced/source/rst/amss3.rst

 * a regression coefficient from the tail of a long simulation that allows us to verify that  the asymptotic mean of government debt solves a fiscal-risk minimization  problem

-* an approximation to the mean of an ergodic distribution of government debt
+* an approximation to the **mean** of an ergodic distribution of government debt

-* an approximation  to the rate of convergence to an ergodic distribution of government debt
+* an approximation  to the **rate of convergence** to an ergodic distribution of government debt

-We apply tools applicable to  more general incomplete markets economies that are presented on pages 648 - 650 in section III.D of :cite:`BEGS1` (BEGS).
+We apply tools that are applicable to  more general incomplete markets economies that are presented on pages 648 - 650 in section III.D of :cite:`BEGS1` (BEGS).

-We study an  :cite:`aiyagari2002optimal` economy with  three Markov states driving government expenditures.
+We study an AMSS economy :cite:`aiyagari2002optimal`  with  three Markov states driving government expenditures.

-* In a :doc:`previous lecture<amss2>`, we showed that with only two Markov states, it is possible that eventually endogenous interest rate fluctuations support complete markets allocations and Ramsey outcomes.
+* In a :doc:`previous lecture<amss2>`, we showed that with only two Markov states, it is possible that  endogenous interest rate fluctuations eventually can support complete markets allocations and Ramsey outcomes.

 * The presence of three states  prevents the full spanning that eventually prevails in the two-state example featured in :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`.

-The lack of full spanning means that the ergodic distribution of the par value of government debt is nontrivial, in contrast to the situation in :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`  where  the ergodic distribution of the par value is concentrated on one point.
+The lack of full spanning means that the ergodic distribution of the par value of government debt is nontrivial, in contrast to the situation in :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`  in which the ergodic distribution of the par value of government debt is concentrated on one point.

-Nevertheless,   :cite:`BEGS1` (BEGS) establish  for general settings that include ours, the Ramsey planner steers government assets to a level that comes **as close as possible** to providing full spanning in a precise a sense defined by BEGS that we describe below.
+Nevertheless,   :cite:`BEGS1` (BEGS) establish that, for general settings that include ours, the Ramsey planner steers government assets to a level that comes **as close as possible** to providing full spanning in a precise a sense defined by BEGS that we describe below.

-We use code constructed :doc:`in a previous lecture <amss2>`.
+We use code constructed in :doc:`Fluctuating Interest Rates Deliver Fiscal Insurance <amss2>`.

 **Warning:** Key equations in  :cite:`BEGS1` section III.D carry  typos  that we correct below.